Hypercubed/DEIVA/readme.md

 ## Using the DEIVA web interface

 The interface is self-explanatory and should be usable by anyone accustomed to a contemporary web app.
 If you require further instructions use the "Show me" in the upper right of the user interface.

+### User-defined custom colors for symbols

+After searching and finding a symbol through the search box, the symbol appears as a label in the search box.
+Within this label, there is a counter which indicates how many features have been found and highlighted in the plot with this symbol.
+The counter has the same color as the symbol in the plot and the legend.
+Within the counter is a small down-arrow.
+Clicking on this arrow opens a color choose dialog.
+This enables the user to define a custom color for any symbol.
+The colors are remebered for each symbol as long as the user stays within one experiment.
+For example, if the user finds a symbol, changes the color, deletes the symbol, and finally finds the symbol again, the last color assigned to this symbol is remembered.

+### Features with more than one symbol assigned should be separated by semicolon to enable multi-find

+Symbols can also be found by clicking the symbol name in the table.
+There is one idiosyncratic behaviour added for symbols which contain one or more semicolons.
+In these cases, all symbols contained in the string are added to search box as separate labels.
+The color assigned
+For example, a feature might be associated with the symbol "Kif1b;Cort".
+This means it belongs to the gene "Kif1b" as well as "Cort".
+When clicking on the symbol annotation "Kif1b;Cort" in the table, both gene symbol will be added to the search box as separate entities.
+Features annotated only with "Kif1b" or "Cort" will be highlighted.
+Features annotated with "Kif1b;Cort" will be highlighted separatedly in the same color as the first symbol in the compound string (in this case the color of Kif1b).

 ## Preparing input data files